BJARKE BUNDGAARD INGELS (1974-)

 Ingels's first book, Yes Is More: An Archicomic on Architectural Evolution, catalogued 30 projects from his practice through 2009 in comic book form.
 In 2012, Ingels moved to New York City and expanded the practice into the US where it got the important commission for Two World Trade Center.
 In 2015, Ingels bought a penthouse apartment in New York's Dumbo neighborhood.
 He later retrofitted a Norwegian ferry as a home in Copenhagen.
 In 2022, he bought a 1970s house in the exclusive Strandvejen area north of Copenhagen.
 He is married to architect Ruth Otero, with one son, Darwin.

-Ingels is a master of presentation, and these are just a few:
+Ingels is a master of presentation, and these are just a sampling of his talks:

 2011 - TEDxEastSalon, Hedonistic Sustainability